liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-adding-entry-titles-to-the-url.markdown

 Why are you creating a finder on the `name` and `guestbookId` database fields for the `Entry`?
 It makes sense if you think about our portlet's design.
 When finding an Entry in the database, if you use its Primary Key you are guaranteed to find the entity you are looking for.
-However, the name filed in our portlet is the name of the person creating the entry.
+However, the name field in our portlet is the name of the person creating the entry.
 Multiple people with the same name can easily create entries, right?
 What if Penelope creates an entry, and then a day later, another Penelope also creates an entry.
 If you rely solely on `name`